hotrungnhan/suppermomos/README.md

 # Supermomos interview

 ## Main techincal and libs
-- backbone by `styled component` with `tailwind` unity tools.
+- Backbone by `styled component` with `tailwind` unity tools.
-- form : `react-hook-form`
+- Form builder : `react-hook-form`
 ## Focus on:
-- simple
+- Simple
-- components spliting.
+- Components spliting.
-- easy to changes
+- Easy to changes
+- Using Next Image in local assets for optimize loading time.